-Are there any databases or publicly available registers allowing the identification of an award debtor's assets within your jurisdiction?
+33 Are there any databases or publicly available registers allowing the identification of an award debtor's assets within your jurisdiction?
+Are there any databases or publicly available registers providing information on award debtors' interests in other companies?

 Article 22 of the Belgian Constitution protects the right of the debtor to privacy, including the privacy of its estate.
 Therefore, only restricted means exist to identify the assets of an award debtor located in Belgium.
 Public registers are available for immovable property (land and mortgage registers) but not for other types of assets (movable and intangible properties).